Disaster Recovery Planning

 Virtual Server DR

-Virtual Server DR is a service that replicates Virtual Servers and their attached Block Storage to a Region different from the one currently in use, provides disaster recovery planning and testing, and offers recovery capabilities in the event of an actual disaster.
+Virtual Server DR is a service that replicates Virtual Servers and their associated Block Storage to a Region different from the currently used Region, provides planning and testing for disaster preparedness, and offers recovery capabilities when an actual disaster occurs.

-Block Storage is actually replicated, and the Virtual Server at the DR site remains in a stopped state.
+In fact, what is replicated is the Block Storage, and the Virtual Server at the DR site remains in a stopped state.

 Backup DR